Has anyone misplaced a renaissance? Say, a Germanic one, about two centuries old?

 We all might have, according to cultural historian Peter Watson’s thick new book The German Genius: Europe’s Third Renaissance, the Second Scientific Revolution, and the Twentieth Century.
 It’s a big thesis, but the evidence is surprisingly strong.
 A summary on the book’s back cover states the case:

-Today, there are few Germans in the high ranks of our literary canon, and we don't learn much about Germany's intellectual past in school.
-But from the glory days of Prussia's political rise to the smelly depths of Adolf Hitler's bitter Third Reich, the Germanic countries gave us Gotthold Ephraim Lessing, Friedrich Schiller, Johann Wolfgang von Geothe, Freidrich Schelling, Georg Wilhelm Friedrich Hegel, Immanuel Kant, Heinrich Heine, Johann Gottfried Herder, Jacob Burckhardt, Karl Marx, Friedrich Engels, Friedrich Nietzsche, Sigmund Freud, Heinrich Schliemann, Thomas Mann, Albert Einstein (not to mention a few composers like Bach, Mozart and Beethoven, who set Schiller's verses to music in his Ninth Symphony).
-As Peter Watson notes in The German Genius, there were frequent breakouts of popular "German fever" at various places and times during the 18th and 19th centuries.
+Today, there are few Germans in the high ranks of our literary canon, and we don’t learn much about Germany’s intellectual past in school.
+But between the glory days of Prussia’s political rise and the psychotic painful years of Adolf Hitler’s Third Reich, the Germanic countries gave us Gotthold Ephraim Lessing, Friedrich Schiller, Johann Wolfgang von Geothe, Freidrich Schelling, Georg Wilhelm Friedrich Hegel, Immanuel Kant, Heinrich Heine, Johann Gottfried Herder, Jacob Burckhardt, Karl Marx, Friedrich Engels, Friedrich Nietzsche, Sigmund Freud, Heinrich Schliemann, Thomas Mann, Albert Einstein (not to mention a few composers like Bach, Mozart and Beethoven, who set Schiller’s verses to music in his Ninth Symphony).
+As Peter Watson notes in The German Genius, there were frequent breakouts of popular “German fever” at various places and times during the 18th and 19th centuries.
 Until Hitler, it was widely understood around the world that the German spirit was intellectual, idealistic and cultured to the core.

-Peter Watson's book has an ambitious goal, and often adopts a forceful and insistent tone, like a kid pulling on an arm: "Germans invented modern education -- see?
-Germans invented the study of history -- see?"
-It's also easy to question the book's chosen boundaries, or to get lost among the constantly shifting borders of Germany, Prussia, Austria and the Holy Roman Empire.
-It's never completely clear what "German" means, nor is it clear whether Jewish geniuses like Heine, Marx, Freud and Einstein can today be considered German, or representative in any way of a German spirit.
+Peter Watson’s book has an ambitious goal, and often adopts a forceful and insistent tone, like a kid pulling on an arm: “Germans invented modern education — see?
+Germans invented the study of history — see?”
+It’s also easy to question the book’s chosen boundaries, or to get lost among the constantly shifting borders of Germany, Prussia, Austria and the Holy Roman Empire.
+It’s never completely clear what “German” means, nor would most people today feel comfortable referring to Jewish geniuses like Heine, Marx, Freud and Einstein as German, though they all considered themselves proud representatives of the German spirit.

 Despite a heavy-handed tone, Watson’s book seals its case.
 The evidence speaks for itself: there was a German enlightenment (though there isn’t even a good Wikipedia page for it today).
 It was tremendously important in its time.
 When was the last time you saw somebody reading Geothe or Lessing on a bus or train?